balderdashy/sails-docs/reference/sails.config/miscellaneous.md

 > ##### SSL and load balancers
 >
 > The `sails.config.ssl` setting is only relevant if you want your _Sails process_ to manage SSL.
 This isn't always the case.
-For example, if you expect your Sails app to get more traffic over time, it will need to scale to multiple servers, necesitating a load balancer.
+For example, if you expect your Sails app to get more traffic over time, it will need to scale to multiple servers, necessitating a load balancer.
 Most of the time, for performance and simplicity, it is a good idea to terminate SSL at your load balancer.
 If you do that, then since SSL/TLS will have already been dealt with _before packets reach your Sails app_, you won't need to use the `sails.config.ssl` setting at all.
 (This is also true if you're using a PaaS like Heroku, or almost any other host with a built-in load balancer.)
 >
 > If you're satisfied that this configuration setting applies to your app, then please continue below for more details.